instructor-ai/instructor-rb/docs/index.md

-# instructor-js
+# instructor-rb

-_Structured extraction in Typescript, powered by llms, designed for simplicity, transparency, and control._
+_Structured extraction in Ruby, powered by llms, designed for simplicity, transparency, and control._

 ---